 About

-He is currently pursuing his Master of Arts at the Eastman School of Music where he also serves as a teaching assistant in the Electroacoustic Music Studios.
+He is currently pursuing his Master of Arts at the Eastman School of Music where he also serves as a graduate assistant in the Electroacoustic Music Studios.
 He holds a Bachelor of Music in Composition and Percussion Performance and a Certificate in Music Technology from the University of North Carolina at Greensboro, where he studied with Mark Engebretson, Alejandro Rutty, and Eric Willie.